marabesi/php-laravel-developer-test/README.md

 ### Backend
 1. CRUD for books, author, category using REST API.
 2. Validate request parameters
-3. Using MongoDB database to store data
+3. Using MongoDB or MySQL database to store data

 ### Frontend
 1. Allow to select author in book creation from an existent list.